pydicom/sendit/docs/errors.md

 ## Upload to Storage
-This step will take a set of de-identified, filtered, and renamed images, compress them, and upload to storage.
+This step will take a set of anonymized, filtered, and renamed images, compress them, and upload to storage.

 1. `batch or batch_ids not found`: I'm not sure how this might happen, but you never know.
 If a previously submit task is missing the database information, the pipeline logs an error and stops.
 This is something else I'd want to know about it, because it shouldn't logically happen unless something bad happens like the postgres database goes down, but the redis does not (and still thinks it is there).